 The award recognizes instructors whose teaching and learning practices reflect the NCTE Definition of Literacy in a Digital Age, NCTE Professional Knowledge for the Teaching of Writing, and CCCC Principles for the Postsecondary Teaching of Writing.

-- Critical reflection of teaching and assessment methods that respond to pedagogical situations and student learning; this reflection can describe how teaching and assessment have changed over time, in different working and student environments (no more than 750 words)
+- critical reflection of teaching and assessment methods that respond to pedagogical situations and student learning; this reflection can describe how teaching and assessment have changed over time across different working and student environments (no more than 750 words)

 The selection committee will utilize this rubric for rating each applicant, and each application will receive 3 reviews.

 The committee will choose 5–6 nominations for each category to move on to a second round requiring the following additional documentation.
-Semifinalists will be contacted in early August 2020 with a deadline of September 15, 2020, for submitting these additional items:
+Semifinalists will be contacted in late August 2021 with a deadline of September 30, 2021, for submitting these additional items:

-- Assessment philosophy and evidence of how that assessment is enacted (up to 10 pages, including teaching materials, sample student work, or other documentation)
+- an assessment philosophy and evidence of how that assessment is enacted (up to 10 pages, including teaching materials, sample student work, or other documentation)

-- No more than four letters of support that speak to the candidate’s teaching (i.e., from students, colleagues, or administrators)
+- no more than three letters of support that speak to the candidate’s teaching (from, e.g., students, colleagues, or administrators)